Resolved

 fee schedule

-Watch how the city applies the new building permit/inspection fee formula in real projects, and how often the caps come into play.
+Watch how the city applies the building-permit/inspection fee formula in real projects, especially how the residential and commercial caps work in practice.

 Typically discussed at City Council.
 Check back when the next agenda is published.